| Peter Upton's |

 A large box containing a big piece of black plastic with a few accessories poking out of it :-).
 I'm not sure why I'm so harsh to this set, but at the time it just seemed poor value for money.
 The set contains all the extra bits also in the Premiership Boxed Edition.
 It has the trophy (also available as 61125), six flags, referees in green, and two balls.
 Nice variations, but the box could have been half the size, and the price a little lower (I think it was about £12.).

 As a little extra for anyone who likes to collect balls, the Premier League balls in my Accessory Pack have green and red logos, whereas the two in the Premier League Box Set are both blue.
-And the one cut in half in the Premiership Squads game has black logos.
+In addition, the one cut in half in my version of the Premiership Squads game has black logos.
+So potentially there are several to collect.

 61235: Euro '96 Balls and flags.

 As you can see from the picture, this was a set combining five "stand around the pitch" sets.
-Or more accurately, the three sets already combined as 61214 since 1986, plus the bench set 61139, and the cameramen from 61208.
+Or more accurately, the three sets that had already combined since 1986 as 61214, plus the bench set 61139, and the cameramen from 61208.
 Shown in the 1996 catalogue only.

-Here is the Premier League trophy from 61234 available on its own in a bubble pack.
+Here is the Premier League trophy from 61234 available separately in a bubble pack.
 It was a small trophy compared to the old favourites, but was quite attractive, with a tiny green plinth.
 Certainly an improvement on the European (Champions League) trophy.
 I've no idea why it was issued as 61125 instead of one of the seemingly unused numbers in the 61200s.

 61133(b): Two throw-in and two corner kick figures.